© 2024 Melanie White

 One of the reasons why weight loss niches are so successful is because it is a very visible, painful, and irritating big problem for a lot of people – and weight is a causal factor in chronic diseases.

-That means it qualifies as something that people take seriously and really want to do something about, for aesthetic reasons, for self-confidence reasons, and for health reasons.
+That means it qualifies as something that people take seriously and really want to do something about, for aesthetic reasons, self-confidence reasons, and for health reasons.

 In other words, there are a lot of drivers and motivators that cause people to want to lose weight and even become desperate to do so.